 Ten years ago, Beau Stephenson invited me to work on-set as a paid second for the Discovery Channel documentary series, Gold Fever.
 The documentary was a look at the historic California gold rush and some of the people involved.
 It was a rough-and-tumble time in U.S. history.
 I had never worked on a movie set, so everything was new and intriguing.
-It didn’t take long, however, to figure out how things worked, who was in charge, and how to get into scenes.
-And it didn’t take long to decide I really liked being in front of the camera.
+Being from Idaho, I liked the idea of portraying a ‘rough-and-tumble’ miner from the old times.
+I had ancestors who blazed trails in the mining business.

 After taking care of all the HR preliminaries, I went into the dressing area, got into my ‘work clothes,’ then went over to make-up – another first sitting in the chair and getting – well, made-up!
 I walked out of there looking like a grime-ridden 1800’s western laborer who needed a bath.
 I grabbed a bite to eat in the food tent, then boarded a bus and rode out to the set along with all the other rough-looking characters cast for the show.

 The set was located along a river, west of Brigham City, Utah, USA, out in the middle of nowhere.
 It looked typical to me, with a few campers dotting the landscape, a big wooden dam in the distance, some old camping tents, and a bunch of props.
 The huge cameras set up nearby looked completely out of place.
 I asked a question I’m sure some others were wondering.
 “Can I pull out my phone and take pictures?”
 The guy in charge said, “Sure!
 I don’t care, as long as it’s not on camera!”

 “Cool!”
 I mumbled under my breath.